Certificates of quality

 Radial Shrinkage - Shrinkage in a piece

-of lumber that occurs across the growth rings as it begins to dry.
+of lumber that occurs across growth rings as it begins to dry.

 Ray - A ribbon like figure caused by the

-strands of cells which extend across the grain in quarter-sawn lumber.
+strands of cells which extend across grain in quarter-sawn lumber.

 Reaction Wood - Abnormal wood tissue that